jh-midi/portmidi-mlton/README.md

 $ make test </br>
 $ ./test<br>
 for the static compilation you should have libgmp.a and libportmidi.a in your library path<br>
-and the application can be distribued all in one<br>
+and the application can be distribued all in one file<br>
 $ make test-static<br>

 another application example can be see at :<br>